In order to improve employee engagement with a survey, you have to have solid employee participation, and this can be easier said than done.

 While employee engagement surveys are serious business, that doesn't mean you can't have a little fun getting people to take them.
 Adding a simple gif or a one-line joke in your email invitation and any subsequent follow-up survey invitations or reminder emails can be an easy way to snag employees' attention and cut through the mess of notifications they get every day.
 Obviously you don't want be so clever that employees don't take the survey seriously (so skip a silly subject line), but a little bit of whimsy goes a long way.
-One company found that, by injecting some creativity into their reminders, they boosted themselves to a 90% response rate.
+One company found that, by injecting some creativity into their survey email reminders, they boosted themselves to a 90% response rate.

 9. Put managers in charge

 If you want teams to buy in, you need managers to buy in.
 If a team senses their manager does not care about a task or is not doing it themselves, they will have far less motivation to complete and respect an engagement survey, and you will have lower response rates.

 Try putting your managers in charge of survey reminders, and make them responsible for their team's participation.
 Even when your survey is anonymous, a manager asking their team directly to remember to participate carries more immediacy than a company-wide e-blast.